opensearch-project/data-prepper/data-prepper-plugins/otel-metrics-raw-processor/README.md

 ```

-If `calculate_exponential_histogram_buckets` is set to `true`, the following JSON will be added to every histogram JSON:
+If `calculate_exponential_histogram_buckets` is not set to `false`, the following JSON will be added to every histogram JSON:
 ```json

     "negativeBuckets": [